Therapy Services

 • or losing clarity about who you are and what you feel

-Whether this dynamic exists within a narcissistic family system or a romantic relationship, the impact is often the same: you begin to disconnect from yourself in order to maintain connection with someone else.
+Whether this dynamic exists within a narcissistic family system or a romantic relationship, the outcome is often the same:

 One of the most important—and often overlooked—truths about narcissistic abuse is this: